National Toxicology Program

 The National Toxicology Program (NTP) is an inter-agency program run by the United States Department of Health and Human Services to coordinate, evaluate, and report on toxicology within public agencies.

 The National Toxicology Program is headquartered at the National Institute of Environmental Health Sciences (NIEHS).
-The NIEHS Director, currently Dr. Richard Woychik, Ph.D., also concurrently serves as NTP Director.
+The NIEHS Director, currently Richard Woychik, also concurrently serves as NTP Director.

 History

 The program was established in 1978 by Joseph A. Califano Jr., then the United States Secretary of Health, Education, and Welfare (today known as the Secretary of Health and Human Services).
 The program arose from congressional concerns about the health effects of chemical agents in the environment.
 In October 1981, Secretary Richard S. Schwiker granted permanent status to the program.

-Interagency Center for Evaluation of Alternative Toxicological Methods
+Interagency Center for the Evaluation of Alternative Toxicological Methods

 The NTP Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM) supports the development and evaluation of new, revised, and alternative methods for chemical safety testing.
 Alternative methods are methods for safety testing of chemicals and chemical products that use fewer or no animals or that minimize or prevent animal pain and distress.
 NICEATM is directed by Dr. Warren Casey, PhD, DABT.

 The NIH Revitalization Act of 1993 directed NIEHS to establish criteria for the validation and regulatory acceptance of alternative test methods and a process for their subsequent implementation.
 This led to the establishment of the Interagency Coordinating Committee on the Validation of Alternative Methods via the ICCVAM Authorization Act of 2000, which stated that ICCVAM would exist as a permanent interagency committee of NIEHS under NICEATM.

 In addition to supporting ICCVAM, NICEATM activities include: